 Also read: How to Check Your Laptop Battery Health on Windows 10 and 11?

-Gaming laptop vs. desktop: Power, heat, and noise
+Gaming laptop vs. Desktop: Power, heat, and noise

 OEMs put a lot of time into designing any system’s heat management because it determines performance and longevity.
 But despite the advancement in microchip technology, mobile computers are still not meeting up when it comes to heat management.